Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -f ANNOgesic/output/target/fasta \
         ANNOgesic

-If you want to compute for comparison of "reference strain" and "target strain", you just need to change ``-t`` to ``reference`` and assign the correct bam files.
+If you want to compare between "reference strain" and "target strain", you just need to change ``-t`` to ``reference`` and assign the correct bam files.

 ``snp`` will generate two folders, ``compare_reference`` is for the results of comparison of "reference strain"